aws-samples/aws-cloudtrail-analyzer-workshop/README.md

 - *Q: I'm using a different AWS CLI profile than the default.*
 - A: The script supports a flag to specify a CLI profile that is configured in your `~/.aws/config` file.
 Do `./teardown.sh -p PROFILE_NAME`.

+## Manual clean-up instructions

+To delete the CloudFormation stack manually, it's a two-step process, since you have to delete the S3 buckets first otherwise the CloudFormation console's delete stack operation will report a "DELETE FAILED" error since the S3 bucket still have contents.

+1. Go to the S3 console and delete both of the S3 buckets that the template created; their names begin with the following strings (note that there will be some random characters at the end of each bucket's name that CloudFormation inserts when deploying):
+  - reinvent2017-sid341-activitygenbucket
+  - reinvent2017-sid341-cloudtrailbucket
+2. Go to the CloudFormation console and delete the stack.
+Now that the S3 buckets are gone, this will work.

 # Walkthrough guide for Exercise 2: Automated detection

 This walkthrough will give full details on how to complete each phase of the automated detection exercise, including finished code snippets that can be copied and pasted into the Lambda function.